-In my work I often use the Cadence software design tools for integrated circuits, as well as write software in C, Python, and GNU Octave.
+Previously I was a graduate student at Washington University in St. Louis.
+In my reasearch I often used the Cadence software design tools for integrated circuits, as well as write software in C, Python, and GNU Octave or MATLAB.
 In my free time I enjoy writing software, particularily for embeded systems, and designing electronics projects.
-I am also an avid 3D printer user.
+I am also an avid 3D printer user, and recently discovered a love for wild mushroom foraging!

 Taught two courses: Electronic Circuits I, Digital VLSI Design